 Why Paying Off Student Loans Should be a Priority 36 Comments

-If you’re a recent college grad, if you obtained an MBA or an undergraduate degree, chances are you have student loans.
+If you’re a recent college grad or an undergraduate degree, chances are you have student loans.
 Two-thirds do.
 For those who did borrow, the most recent estimate of the bill is $26,500 per borrower.

 This amount often includes a mix of private and federal loans.
 As you may have heard, private student loans are a time bomb for your finances.
 Paying for college using private loans is like paying with a credit card.
 But that doesn’t stop 33% of people in bachelor’s degree programs from taking out private loans at an average of $12,550 each.